 Deterrent controls

-This information security measure is meant to keep malicious actors away from your cloud system.
+This information security measure helps keep malicious actors away from your cloud system.
 Deterrent controls inform any attackers that stealing data or engaging in suspicious activity will result in negative consequences.
-They act as a sort of warning system designed to steer threat actors away from important systems.
+They act as a warning system designed to steer threat actors away from important systems.
 For example, cloud service providers conduct criminal background checks on employees to show they’re staying vigilant for cybercrime and will take internal theft or leaks very seriously.

 Preventive controls

-Preventive controls do exactly what they sound like: strengthen the cloud’s ability to fight off attacks.
+These controls do exactly what they sound like: strengthen the cloud’s ability to fight off attacks.
 This includes removing security flaws, writing code that disables inactive ports, maintaining a robust user authentication system, and any other action that strengthens data or access guards.
-An example is having multifactor authentication to access information or enter a system.
+Requiring multifactor authentication to access information or enter a system is an example of preventive controls.

 Detective controls